HerryTech/Mini-Python-Projects/README.md

 **Nine lives:** Users have to guess the secret word, one letter at a time.
 If the user's guess is wrong, the user lose a life.
 There are only nine lives.
 The is game over when the user lose all lives

+**Countdown calender:** When you’re looking forward to an exciting event, it helps to know how much longer you have to wait.
+This project use Python’s Tkinter module to build a handy program that counts down to the big day.